Hayley Oliver

 Hayley Claire Oliver (born 24 April 1976) is a British country music singer.
 She has released two solo albums and one band project.
-She has received favourable reviews in UK country music publications and airplay around the world on local country radio, and nationally on BBC Radio 2.

 Biography

-The youngest of five girls, Hayley was born in South London.
+The youngest of five girls, Oliver was born in South London.
 Her musical influences, growing up, were in the country world, listening to Dolly Parton, Emmylou Harris, Tammy Wynette and other traditional country music that her parents played.
-At the age of eleven, she was nominated to sing solo at the Royal Albert Hall (at that time, the youngest ever solo performer there) and this led to her making her first record ("Saint of the Orphans"), and subsequent television appearances on The Wide Awake Club and Going Live.
+At the age of eleven, she was nominated to sing solo at the Royal Albert Hall (at that time, the youngest ever solo performer there) and this led to her making her first record ("Saint of the Orphans"), and subsequent television appearances on The Wide Awake Club and Going Live!.
 Her success at such an early age made her want to have a career in music, but she first chose to finish her formal education.
 She studied at Linden Lodge School, the Royal National College for the Blind in Hereford, taking diplomas in business administration, and then went on to study at the University of Glamorgan, gaining a BA honours degree in Business & Marketing.

 In 2002, Hayley entered and won the Joe Pasquale's Curtain Call talent showcase, which has led to many other concert appearances since.

-In 2006, Hayley released her first self-produced album, Two Hearts.
-Drawing favourable reviews, it led to her winning the Evy of Canada Award for Best New Artist 2007.
+In 2006, Hayley released her first self-produced album, Two Hearts, which led to her winning the Evy of Canada Award for Best New Artist 2007.

 During 2008 and 2009, she collaborated with USA Nashville producers, resulting in her second solo album, I Can Still Dream, released in October 2009, with original material provided by various writers from across the world.
 During those years, Hayley performed regularly with various artists and bands.

 In 2008, she met up with guitarist Lee Ellis who joined her in forming "The Hayley Oliver Band", to run alongside her solo career.
 This resulted in the release in 2010 of Naturally.
 Recorded in two days at Ten21 studios in Kent, the album reflected the band's live sound.